jameshanlon/cheese/cheese/pages/surveyor-training.md

 ## Get in touch

-If you are excited by the idea of becoming involved with the CHEESE Project to train as a surveyor, then please get in touch by emailing [info@cheeseproject.co.uk](mailto:info@cheeseproject.co.uk) to introduce yourself.
+If you are excited by the idea of becoming involved with the CHEESE Project to train as a Heatview surveyor, then please get in touch by emailing [info@cheeseproject.co.uk](mailto:info@cheeseproject.co.uk) to introduce yourself.